Straight pride

-Boston Straight Pride Parade attendees on August 31, 2019.
+Attendees at the Boston Straight Pride Parade on August 31, 2019.
 An attendee holds a sign depicting two hands making the 'OK' gesture.

-Straight pride is a reactionary slogan that emerged in the 1980s and early 1990s.
-It is primarily used by social conservatives as a political stance and a response to "gay pride", a slogan adopted by various groups (later united under the moniker LGBTQ) in the early 1970s.
+Straight pride is a reactionary slogan and movement that emerged in the late 1980s and early 1990s.
+It has been used by some socially conservative groups as a political response to gay pride, a slogan adopted by the LGBTQ community in the early 1970s, as well as a rebuttal to gay liberation movements.